 Frequently Asked Questions

-On this page, we have listed frequently asked questions about the scope of the project, corpus construction, and publication.
+On this page, we have listed frequently asked questions about the scope of the project, corpus construction, ethical considerations, data processing, and publication.
 Please click on the questions to display the answers.

 Scope of the project